LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 * Helpers who provide assistance to learners during practical sessions
 * Workshops can be any size but it is recommended that the helper-to-learners ratio not exceed 1:8.

 To maintain the quality of Library Carpentry workshops, at least one of the Instructors teaching must be a Carpentries-certified instructor.
-For more about Carpentries instructor training, see [this curriculum](http://carpentries.github.io/instructor-training/).
+For more about Carpentries instructors, see the [Carpentries section on instructors](https://carpentries.org/community/#instructors).

 ### What is a Lesson?
 A Library Carpentry lesson is a set of training materials that can be used to run hands-on training or as self-directed learning.
 Each lesson comprises 3-4 sections, is interactive, works across Windows, Mac OS X, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
 Lessons introduce software and data concepts relevant to people working in library- and information-related roles and are based on open source software.
 Data used in exercises is library-related, e.g. bibliographic data.